Dr-Terrible/ineluctable-overlay/README.md

 rm -r /etc/layman/overlays/ineluctable-overlay
 ```

+## Supported Architectures

+This repository offers packages that are known to work on the following architectures:

+1. x86 (32bit)
+2. amd64 (64bit)
+3. arm
+4. x86-fbsd (experimental)

 ## Contributing

 This overlay is still under development.
-Feedbacks and suggestions are very welcome and I encourage you to use the [issues list](https://github.com/toffanin/ineluctable-overlay/issues) on GitHub to provide your contributions.
+Feedbacks and pull requests are very welcome and I encourage you to use the [issues list](https://github.com/toffanin/ineluctable-overlay/issues) on GitHub to provide your contributions.

-Feel free to fork this repository and to commit your ebuilds; pull requests are always welcome (and I rarely reject them).
+I rarely reject pull requests.

 ## Overlay Package Tree